impact-and-fiction/impfic-core/README.md

 pip install impfic-core
 ```

+For review anonymisation you need a salt hash in a file called `impfic_core/secrets.py`.
+The repository doesn't contain this file to ensure other cannot recreate the user ID mapping.
+An example file is available as `impfic_core/secrets_example.py`.
+Copy this file to `impfic_core/secrets.py` and update the salt hash to do your own user ID mapping.

 ## Usage

 To use utilities for external resources such as the RBN, you need to point to your copy of those resources